Choice - Best Stock Broker in India

 Basis IPO (Initial Public Offering) FPO (Follow-on Public Offering)

 Price Determination For IPOs, the price is determined either as a fixed price or through book-building, where a price range is given and investors bid within that range.
 FPO pricing is generally determined by the company’s existing market value and the level of demand.
-Prices may be lower than the current market rates to encourage participation.
+Prices may be lower than the current market rate to encourage participation.

 Share Quantity Since new shares are issued for the first time, IPOs tend to increase the total number of outstanding shares.
 The outcome of the share quantity depends on the FPO type.
-Dilutive FPOs increase share count by issuing new shares, while non-dilutive FPOs don’t, as promoters sell their existing shares.
+Dilutive FPOs increase share counts by issuing new shares, while non-dilutive FPOs don’t, as promoters sell their existing shares.

 Timing IPOs represent a company’s transition from private to public ownership.
 FPOs occur only after the company has completed its IPO and is already trading in the secondary market.